Chieko N. Okazaki: Service in the LDS Church

-Okazaki's general church service began in 1961 when she was appointed to the YWMIA board was the first minority to serve on a general board.
+Okazaki's general church service began in 1961 when she was appointed to the YWMIA board and was the first minority to serve on a general board.
 From 1968 to 1971, she served with her husband while he was the first president of the church's Japan Okinawa Mission and then the Japan Central Mission, based in Kobe, after the Japan Okinawa Mission was divided.
 In 1990, Okazaki was called to be the first counselor in the Relief Society general presidency.
 In that position, she became one of the first church leaders to address the topic of sexual abuse in a general meeting.

 Okazaki's service in the church was markedly dedicated to fostering unity despite language and cultural barriers.
 She would characteristically greet audiences with a warm "aloha" at the beginning of her address.
 Further, Okazaki would strive to deliver sermons to local church members around the world in their own languages.
 Working with members of the church's translation department, she delivered speeches in the Spanish, Tongan, and Korean languages.
 Okazaki (2008: 10–13) notes in her book What a Friend We Have in Jesus that her audiences were very touched and gratified for her efforts to deliver sermons in their languages.
 Her efforts to speak in local languages was part and parcel of her general commitment to recognizing and celebrating diversity in the church.

 Okazaki was a prolific writer and published many books including Lighten Up and Being Enough.
 She was a member of the Southern Virginia University board of trustees.
 She was a frequent speaker at the women's conference at Brigham Young University and other events sponsored by the church.